wilsonliaows/docs/connectors/xero.md

 ![Contact ID](/assets/images/connectors/xeno/contact-id.png)
 ***Contact ID** in the contact page URL*

-You can also make use of the output datapill from the following actions to obtain **contact ID**, depending on your workflow:
+You can also make use of the output datapill from the following actions to obtain **Contact ID**, depending on your workflow:

 1. **New/updated contact** in Xero
 2. **Search contacts**
 3. **Create contact**

-For example, when you want to add person(s) to a contact, you could conduct **search contact** by contact name or email and make use of the output datapill as shown below:
+For example, when you want to add person(s) to a contact, you could conduct **Search contact** by contact name or email and make use of the output datapill as shown below:

 ![Search for contacts](/assets/images/connectors/xeno/search-contact.png)
 *Search for contacts by name or email*